RCL-NUS/NeuroMHE/README.md

 Note that we modify the official v1.11.1 PX4 firmware to bypass the PX4's position and velocity controllers.
 The modified PX4 firmware is available at https://github.com/mamariomiamo/px4_modified/commit/d06d41265b8871c94f5fb110d99f8ec03d3c6907.

 ## 4. Contact Us
-Should you have encountered a bug in your implementation of the code, please feel free to let me know.
+If you encounter a bug in your implementation of the code, please do not hesitate to inform me.
 * Name: Mr. Bingheng Wang
 * Email: wangbingheng@u.nus.edu